What is the purpose of the Transgender Day of Remembrance?

 Why is the Transgender Day of Remembrance important?

 In 2006 a study was released that showed 66% of the 264 transgender and gender non-conforming respondents from the mid-west had experienced or witnessed sexual violence.
 In a study published in 2007 in Virginia, 57% of the 350 transgender participants said they felt that their gender identity was the reason they had been forced into sex one or more times.
 The same study reported that 30% of the participants experienced 3 to 5 physical assaults and 12% had experienced more than 20 physical assaults in their lifetime.
 69% of those who had experienced physical violence perceived their gender identity to be the primary reason behind their victimization.

 Research shows that experiencing violence significantly increases a person’s chances of experiencing more violence in the future, experiencing homelessness and poverty, being underemployed or unemployed, being less likely to have access to health insurance or adequate health care, having less access to education and information about nutrition, and increases the likelihood a person will experience depression, have poor mental and emotional health, and have low self-worth.
 TDoR combats violence and the impacts of violence by reminding transgender and gender non-conforming people that the communities in which they live value them, raising awareness about hate-motivated violence, and giving people access to information and resources about transgender identities and experiences and preventing violence in their own relationships and communities.

 Greater Lafayette TDoR

 Each year, Trans Lafayette organizes a local Trans Day of Remembrance in collaboration with Pride Lafayette and Purdue University.
-In 2016, the Trans Day of Remembrance will be held on November 20th at the front of the state house in downtown Lafayette along 3rd Street.
 More details to follow soon!